-WHAT IS THE GRADUATE FASHION WEEK PROTÉGÉ PROJECT?
+WHAT IS THE GRADUATE FASHION FOUNDATION PROTÉGÉ PROJECT?

-Graduates will have access to their mentor for two years starting from November 2017 and will meet in person for in depth mentoring sessions seasonally, approximately every four months.
+Graduates will have access to their mentor for two years starting from November each year and will meet in person for in depth mentoring sessions seasonally, approximately every four months.

-“I am really happy to support the graduate fashion week mentoring initiative, and through this help support talented graduates get a start in the industry.”
+“I am really happy to support the graduate fashion FOUNDATION mentoring initiative, and through this help support talented graduates get a start in the industry.”